 Once a licensed engineer has completed your certification, the claim will be passed to the IRS, which will require:

 - Third-party inspections, verification, and certification in accordance with Section 179D of the Internal Revenue Code

 - Allocation letter (public buildings only)

-To ensure everything is in order to claim the credit, consider working with an engineer-based tax incentives professional.
+To ensure everything is to claim the credit, consider working with an engineer-based tax incentives professional.
 They will walk you through the entire process, starting with an analysis to see if you qualify.

 Work with Tri-Merit